douglangille/darkling-whim/_posts/2014-01-14-haley-meets-jimmy.md

  teaser: /assets/images/cd2aae9125f56d89_640_bar-beer.jpg
  overlay_image: /assets/images/cd2aae9125f56d89_640_bar-beer.jpg
 categories:
-  - Writing
+  - writings
-tags:
+tags: [flash-fiction, thriller, haley]
-  - Haley

 ---
 I should have trusted my instincts.
 The girl, calling herself Haley, possessed a wild look about her.
 Despite the frame of a teenage girl, Haley put out the vibe that she was no kid.